samtay/birdtalk/README.md

 ### Freemium

 - Free app with 20 birds, 1 song/call each
-- Additional 25-bird packs $5/each for life
+- Additional 30-bird packs $5/each for life
-- Or enchilada full North American 800+ bird pack for $100 for life
-- $10/month for access to everything
+- $3/month for access to everything if paying by year
 - Note: for life options probably require downloading bird packs rather than streaming, to limit server costs.
 - Naming: bird pack? bevy? flock?